 Contrary to what some SDN evangelists want you to think, we configure most application infrastructure with text files, CLI commands, or scripts.
-Applications are built using makefiles, servers are deployed using Puppet or Chef recipes, and cloud-based application stacks are built with orchestration systems like Cloudify.
+Applications are built using makefiles, servers are deployed using Ansible playbooks or Puppet or Chef recipes, and cloud-based application stacks are built with infrastructure-as-code systems like Terraform.

 Hopefully you already store the configurations and recipes in a source code control system (many people are doing that with router, switch or firewall configurations as well).
 Now imagine having a build system that automatically creates VM images from Puppet recipes, configures web and database servers using those same recipes, installs the application code into the VM virtual disk from a source code or build repository, and runs automated integration and system tests.
 All of a sudden, you started treating your infrastructure the same way you treat application source code, hence infrastructure as code.

 Can we do the same thing with the networking infrastructure?
 Not if we use the traditional hardware approach – it’s hard to build local copy of the networking infrastructure for every networking engineer, or an automated test environment.

 On the other hand, if we manage to virtualize everything, including networks and network services (load balancers, firewalls…), we can deploy them on-demand.
 Using cloud orchestration system automation it’s pretty easy to create new subnets, and deploy firewalls and load balancers in VM format.
 Problem solved – you can recreate a whole application stack, either for the use of individual networking engineer working on a particularly interesting challenge, or to build QA or UAT environments.